 At an open meeting yesterday, the SEC voted (three to two) to publish guidance aimed at addressing some of the long-simmering controversy surrounding the reliance by investment advisers on proxy advisory firms.
 Do investment advisers rely excessively on proxy advisory firms for voting recommendations?
 How can they rely on proxy advisory firms and still fulfill their own fiduciary obligations?
 Are issuers allowed a fair chance to raise concerns about proxy advisory firm recommendations, particularly errors and incomplete or outdated information that forms the basis of a recommendation?
 Are conflicts of interest sufficiently transparent or addressed?
 What about the argument expressed by some that proxy advisory firms are essentially faux regulators with too much power and little accountability?
 (Ok, sorry, that last one didn’t come up.)

-Guidance directed at investment advisors, while redolent of earlier non-binding staff guidance, now has the benefit of legal force in light of its adoption by the SEC.
+Guidance directed at investment advisors, while redolent of earlier non-binding staff guidance, now has the benefit of adoption by the SEC itself.
 The new guidance revisits the extent to which an investment adviser can “outsource” to proxy advisory firms and still fulfill its fiduciary duty to its clients by, as Chair Jay Clayton summed it up, conducting “reasonable due diligence, reasonably identifying and addressing conflicts, and full and fair disclosure.”
 And the interpretation and guidance directed at proxy advisory firms confirms that their vote recommendations are “solicitations” under the proxy rules and subject to the anti-fraud provisions, and provides some “suggestions” about disclosures that would help avoid liability.
 The guidance and interpretation will be effective upon publication in the Federal Register.

 So why should companies care?
 Certainly, the implications for companies appear rather attenuated and the actions taken by the SEC here distinctly low key.
 Those advocating or expecting to see the imposition of bolder requirements, such as rigorous regulation of proxy advisory firms or even affirmative requirements for these firms to check the facts with issuers, will be sorely disappointed.
 Instead, much like prior staff guidance, the new SEC guidance posits the investment adviser as “enforcer,” focusing on investment advisers’ policies and procedures for due diligence and oversight, especially as applied to the proxy advisory firms they engage.